bill-ash/slackmeeting/README.md

 Webhooks for letting the office know when you are in a meeting or on a call.

-Will be a single slash command:
+Will two slash commands:

 ```
-/inmeeting
+# Start a meeting (toggle lights on)
+/on
+# End a meeting (toggle lights off)
+/off
 ```

 used to control a light wired up to a raspberry pi.

-Middleware loaded to pi use to communicate with Slack vis websocket.
+Middleware loaded to pi used to communicate with Slack via websockets.

 Start systemd service with: